How to Create Urgency with Black Friday Email Campaigns

 Yep!
 It is that time again.
 It is the perfect time to start crafting your Black Friday email campaigns if you haven't already.
-This year Black Friday falls on the 25th of November 2022.
-It's coming round quick, right?!
+This year Black Friday falls on the 24th of November 2023.
+It's coming around quickly, right?!

-With the volume of emails dropping through your subscriber's inbox during Black Friday, you need to take BFCM very seriously and start working on your plans for email marketing as early as possible.
+With the volume of emails dropping through your subscribers' inboxes during Black Friday, you need to take BFCM very seriously and start working on your plans for email marketing as early as possible.

 Urgency can be one of the most powerful ways of driving people to convert.
 So no matter how you use email marketing throughout Black Friday, creating a sense of urgency within your emails is an essential ingredient for success.